io22m007/ICMP-Tunnel/README.md

 The demonstration involves an Ubuntu GNU/Linux machine as the IP over ICMP client and a Raspberry Pi with Raspberry Pi OS as a remote IP over ICMP server.

 #### ***requirements***
-- Linux or GNU/Linux machine with full internet access as a IP over ICMP server
+- Linux or GNU/Linux machine with full internet access as an IP over ICMP server
 - Linux, GNU/Linux, Windows or macOS machine with either full internet access or limited internet access with no restrictions on icmp traffic as the IP over ICMP client

 Support for tunnel devices (tun devices) is required.
 On Windows and macOS this functionality can be added with third party drivers.